 Contrary to popular belief, your spouse, your children, or other loved ones may not be able to simply start making important legal decisions or signing on your behalf for you without proper authority.
 The most common methods used to plan for incapacity and incompetence include a durable power of attorney combined with a health care power of attorney.

 Without appropriate powers of attorney, your loved ones may have to bring a guardianship proceeding before the clerk of court to be appointed your legal guardian in order to make important decisions on your behalf.
 These proceedings are public record and can result in a loss of privacy for you and your family.
 The time and expense of a guardianship proceeding can far exceed the relatively inexpensive costs and stress associated with creating a durable power of attorney and health care power of attorney.

 What does Probate mean?

-Probate is a procedure supervised by the court, where a will is proven to be valid (or invalid if not done correctly).
+The term "probate" is often used interchangeably with the term "estate administration."
+Technically, probate is a procedure supervised by the court, where a will is proven to be valid (or invalid if not done correctly).
 After a will is admitted into probate, the court will also appoint a personal representative (typically the named Executor) to handle your estate.
 The probate process permits creditors to make claims against the estate and insures that remaining assets are transferred to the intended beneficiaries under the Will.
 The court oversees the estate administration and requires an accounting of assets passing through the estate.
 In Wilmington, North Carolina, the estate administration process is overseen by the New Hanover County Clerk of Superior Court.

 Why choose us to help you with your will and estate planning needs?